-Figure 6: Percentage of respondents who gave a positive response to the statement ‘the pharmacists in our hospital contribute to the transfer of information about medicines when patients move between and within healthcare settings’.
+Figure 6: Overall results of the question ‘What is preventing the pharmacists in your hospital from contributing to the transfer of information about medicines when patients move between and within healthcare settings’.

 Questions related to Statement 4.8: Clinical pharmacy services should continuously evolve to optimise patients’ outcomes.